geektimus/scala-challenges/README.md

 of three print “Fizz” instead of the number and for the multiples of five print “Buzz”.
 For numbers which are multiples of both three and five print “FizzBuzz

+#### Find number in Array

+This is a basic problem where we need to find if a number is present on the given array.

 ## Useful commands

 ### Enable scala style check on compile